The stone that the builders refused has become the cornerstone.

 A safe, accepting community does not happen by chance.
 CBJ has worked hard to ensure that inclusion is both an explicit and implicit value.
 We strive to see the “tselem elokim“, the image of God, in every person who steps through our doors.
 We believe in the importance of listening to each other and honoring our differences.

 Abraham our forefather was a wanderer and a foreigner.
 Moses stuttered.
 King David was the 7th son of a shepherd.
 If our ancient stories have one lesson for us, it is this: out of vulnerability can emerge new strength, and people who are different will create a new tomorrow.
-In the words of the Psalms (118:22), “The stone that the builders rejected became the cornerstone,” and in the words of Isaiah the prophet (49:7), “The one who is despised…kings will see him and rise.”
+As we learn from the Psalms (118:22), “The stone that the builders rejected became the cornerstone,” and in the words of Isaiah the prophet (49:7), “The one who is despised… kings will see him and rise.”

 Do you have a child with special needs?